jannikh/ahk-shortcuts/readme.md

 - Open system tray on hover
 - Window logger
 - Autostart selected ahk scripts

+### Executable applications
+Except for `- AI auto complete.ahk`, all scripts are available as executable windows applications in the `compiled-executables` folder.
+You may need to explicitly trust them in your antivirus software (or just recompile them using akh2exe for enhanced security).

+The file *startup/recompile-all-ahk-scripts.ps1* is used to recompile all scripts into executables.

 ## Array copy and paste to easily paste single lines from a multiline clipboard successively
 *File "- array copy.ahk" (located in the ahk-scripts folder)*